 Once again, a room dedicated to cleanliness can also present accidental poisoning hazards.
 Find out how to minimize the risks with the tips outlined below.

-What to Look For: Laundry detergents, fabric softeners, dryer sheets, starch, stain removers, and bleach are all common household poisons that can all be deadly if ingested.
 Pay extra attention to the type of detergent you use.
-A recent study shows that colorful laundry detergent pods have led to an increase in accidental poisonings among children,1 so keep them out of reach and in their original packaging.
+One study shows that colorful laundry detergent pods have led to an increase in accidental poisonings among children,1 so keep them out of reach and in their original packaging.

 Some poisoning dangers are more difficult to detect.
 Find out how to make every space in your house safe, including bedrooms, family rooms, and hallways.

-What to Look For: Poisoning danger can exist in items brought into your home, like purses, luggage, certain plants, and the air.
-Carbon monoxide, for example, is a colorless, odorless gas that can cause severe illness and even death.
+What to look for: Poisoning danger can exist in items brought into your home, like purses, luggage, and certain plants.
+There can even be poisonous gases in the air.
 Remain aware of everything that enters your home and take precautions to keep dangerous substances away from vulnerable household members like pets, children, and people who have chronic illnesses.

 Products That Can Help: Having a carbon monoxide detector is the only way to know if your home has dangerous levels of carbon monoxide.
 Consider a combination smoke and CO alarm, like Nest Protect, that lets you know exactly where the danger is and sends alerts right to your smartphone or computer.